mnot/I-D/structured-headers/draft.md

 ExampleStringHeader: "hello world"
 ~~~

 Note that strings only use DQUOTE as a delimiter; single quotes do not delimit strings.
+Furthermore, only DQUOTE and "\" can be escaped; other sequences MUST generate an error.

 Unicode is not directly supported in Structured Headers, because it causes a number of interoperability issues, and -- with few exceptions -- header values do not require it.